 - Your latest draft to show you’ve not left it to the last minute.

-We’re sceptical about this one, to say the least.
+We’re skeptical about this one, to say the least.

 If you’re going to use this extension excuse, evidence is a must.
 Teachers understand that this is a sensitive topic.
 I’ve accepted a range of evidence for this one, though.
 This includes:

 - Notice of death in the local newspaper;

 - A scan of the booklet of funeral proceedings;